 Flashers & Dodgers ;

-and flashers is the way they run in the water when being trolled.
-Dodgers are
+is the way they run in the water when being trolled.
+Dodgers are usually

-below about 60, because color is filtered out at that depth and they do not
+effective below about 60’, because color is filtered out at that depth and they

 The flasher develops a full 360 degree rotation.
 As a general rule flashers work better at a slightly faster speed that dodgers do.
 Flashers have to rotate, they also create noise, so you need to go fast enough to achieve this action.
 The old brass Abe 'n Al of 50 years ago was one of the better known flashers.
 The Canadian Hot Spot plastic flasher (which is somewhat of a modern design copy of the old Abe 'n Al) seems to be the one most fishermen use now.
 The large size, the 11" Glo Green seems to be the preferred color for Puget Sound & the ocean, while the 11" Red seems to be preferred color by the locals in Canada's Barkley Sound.
 Charge the Glo versions with a camera flash for better visibility in deeper water.

 New for 2003 is a flasher made by Pro Troll, called an E-Chip.
 It has a small metal tube about 3/16" dia. & 5/8" long glued into the rear section.
 This is supposed to emit a slight electrical charge about equal to baitfish being frightened.
 A plug similar to the Apex, but called the Sting King has this same chip in it.
 From what experience I have had, IT WORKS.